avmooreUmass/cs326-project-fetamozzstudios/docs/milestone-1.md

 The tool will allow each player to keep track of their inventory in real time, providing more detail than the system currently available to them.
 It will include both pre-populated data for already available items and the ability to add homebrew style items to the inventory.
 My inspiration is the current inventory system available with [roll20.net](http://www.roll20.net), and what I consider to be improvements on it.
 ---
 ## Functionality
+- A clickable inventory for the specific player
+- The inventory will include:
+-- The name of the item
+-- A description of the item
+-- A picture of the item
+-- How many of the item the player is carrying
+-- An area for the player to makes notes about the item.